-a) Authorization: Certain members of the staff of Homestead Presbytery by reason of their position or knowledge, are expected to respond to requests and opportunities to speak and/or provide other means of interpretation of the general mission of the PC(USA).
+- a) Authorization: Certain members of the staff of Homestead Presbytery by reason of their position or knowledge, are expected to respond to requests and opportunities to speak and/or provide other means of interpretation of the general mission of the PC(USA).
 Such interpretation may be provided to congregations, presbyteries, or other organizations of our church or to other groups and denominations.
 Also, some members of Homestead Presbytery's staff may be called upon to provide a service related to the expertise of their assigned duties with the PC(USA).
-Such services may be rendered to groups either within or outside our denominational structure.

-Remuneration and expenses: The policy of Homestead Presbytery b) with regard to the provision of interpretation and other services is to reimburse the staff member for any reasonable and necessary out-ofpocket expenses incurred through the performance of the function.
-Ordinarily, the receipt of a fee or honorarium from organizations is not anticipated if the service is called for by the position description of the However, if an honorarium particular employee. or expense reimbursement is received from an organization in appreciation for the service rendered, the monies received are to be credited to Homestead Presbytery and the staff person's travel account.
-Upon approval of the executive presbyter, or this committee in the case of the executive presbyter, funds so credited may be used beyond budgeted travel funds.
+Such services may be rendered to groups either within or outside our denominational structure. - b) Remuneration and expenses: The policy of Homestead Presbytery with regard to the provision of interpretation and other services is to reimburse the staff member for any reasonable and necessary out-of-pocket expenses incurred through the performance of the function.
+Ordinarily, the receipt of a fee or honorarium from organizations is not anticipated if the service is called for by the position description of the particular employee.
+However, if an honorarium or expense reimbursement is received from an organization in appreciation for the service rendered, the monies received are to be credited to Homestead Presbytery and the staff person's travel account.
+Upon approval of the executive presbyter, funds so credited may be used beyond budgeted travel funds.